-The Mercy Foundation offers a Small Grants Program once a year.
+The Mercy Foundation offers a Social Justice Small Grants Program once a year.
 Small grants are provided for a range of social justice and community initiatives and are not limited to a focus on homelessness.
-Funding under this program would average about $2,500 per organisation and would never exceed $5,000.
-The Small Grants program is only available to NON PROFIT organisations.
+Funding under this program ranges between $1000 to $10,000 per organisation.
+The Social Justice Small Grants program is only available to NON PROFIT organisations.
 This program does not fund individuals or for-profit organisations. if the applicant has no legal status, an agency that does have legal status (non profit) can be asked to auspice the project and hold any grant monies on behalf of the applicant.
 Click here for the definition of a not-for-profit organisation.

 Priority will be given to small organisations and those groups that receive no other funding.
 If the organisation is a community group which is not an incorporated association, that group might seek out an ‘auspicing organisation’ that does have incorporated, company or other appropriate legal status.
-The Small Grants Program fund projects within Australia only.
+The Social Justice Small Grants Program funds projects within Australia only.